How Do I Become a Marriage Counselor?

 Marriage counselors are licensed therapists who treat couples and families.
 Also known as marriage and family therapists, or MFTs, they may provide counseling to adults, teenagers, and children in group or individual settings.
 To become licensed, MFTs must have master's degrees in marriage and family therapy, psychology, or related mental health fields; however, some marriage counselors also pursue doctorates.
 Schools offering Marriage & Family Therapy degrees can also be found in these popular choices.

-The U.S. Bureau of Labor Statistics (BLS, www.bls.gov) estimates that there were 30,150 marriage and family counselors working in the US as of May 2014.
-Marriage and family therapists help people work through various relationship issues and clinical problems, such as mood disorders, depression, and anxiety.
 The first step toward becoming a marriage counselor is to earn a bachelor's degree with coursework in behavioral sciences.
 Prerequisite classes in statistical analysis are also required for admission to many psychology and marriage counseling master's degree programs.
+After earning a graduate degree, licensure is required.
+Marriage and family therapists help people work through various relationship issues and clinical problems, such as mood disorders, depression, and anxiety.

 Important Facts About This Occupation